Get a quote online and buy in minutes

 Pollution liability insurance is a supplemental insurance policy written and designed to protect industries that may face claims resulting from hazardous waste, dangerous toxins, or pollution risks.
-Most pollution liability insurance policies are secured by contractors, but some industries that use or rely on hazardous materials as part of the daily operations may need also need pollution liability insurance.
-Example industries include but are not limited to dry cleaners hair salons, art studios, services stations,auto repair shops, and auto parts stores.
+Most pollution liability insurance policies are secured by contractors, but some industries that use or rely on hazardous materials as part of their daily operations may need also need pollution liability insurance.
+Example industries include but are not limited to dry cleaners hair salons, art studios, services stations, auto repair shops, and auto parts stores

 constructions of the business or construction of the business.
 A pollution liability insurance policy needs to include coverage’s to pay costs associated with cleanup loans and environmental assistance to neighborhoods programs.
 Policies should include cost overrun insurance, or an insurance that covers some, or all of the response costs caused by a known pollution condition at a site, that exceeds the estimated response action costs that have been accepted an approved by the insurer at the inception of the insurance policy.
 A pollution liability insurance is a policy which will cover damages caused by a pollution condition from, or at, a site that is preexisting and unknown, or otherwise unknown at the time the insurance is first obtained, and, at a minimum, provides for all of the following: